-The nest day, following my host’s suggestion, I walked around the edge of Kathmandu, halfway up the hill.
+The next day, following my host’s suggestion, I walked around the edge of Kathmandu, halfway up the hill.
 Popped into a monastery and then walked into town.

 I then taxied over the other side of town, to Pashupatinath Temple.
 This is where there are a multitude of Hindu temples.
 It’s crawling with goats, cows, pigeons, monkeys, and people.
 Everywhere you look, there are people carrying out a variety of different religious ceremonies.
 Burning things, talking to holy men, praying… an interesting place to people watch.

-That night, I met with a friend-of-a-friend, who is now a friend.
+That night, I met a friend.
 We went to a quiz night in a local pizza restaurant.
 Had a team with an Aussie, Canadian, American, an Indian/ Nepalese, and myself.
 We lost badly, as per most quiz nights I attend.

 I was sad to leave; I had discovered so many things to do in Kathmandu, but I had a bus ticket and a place to be…